hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 The base layer uses Colemak DH 2020, with `Shift` on the outside left thumb key, `Space` on the inside left thumb key, `Enter` on the inside right thumb key and `Sym Layer` on the outside right thumb key.
-The `backspace` key is available at the top right.
+The `Backspace` key is available at the top right.

 When tapped, the `Shift` key capitalises or shifts the next key that is tapped.